What Your Poop Can Reveal About Your Health

 Know Your Type

 A stool scale developed at the University of Bristol, U.K., describes seven stool formations, from severe constipation (hard little lumps) to severe diarrhea (practically water).
 The ideal healthy poop is type 3 or 4: sausage-like and S-shaped in the bowl, passed painlessly and without straining or spending too long on the toilet.
 If your poop is lower on the scale (trending towards constipation) or higher and looser, chances are that dietary changes and lifestyle strategies will help.
-Let’s dig a little deeper on what your poop tells you about your health.

 Below the Surface